Orders, decorations, and medals of Kenya: Elder of the Order of the Golden Heart (E.G.H)

 On 20 April 2017, President Uhuru Kenyatta awarded the Elder of the Order of the Golden Heart to His Holiness Syedna Mufaddal Saifuddin, at the inauguration of Aljamea-tus-Saifiyah in Nairobi.

 On 20 October 2019, President Kenyatta awarded the Elder of the Order of the Golden Heart of Kenya to Eliud Kipchoge for running a sub two-hour marathon in Vienna, Austria.

+Order of the Grand Warrior

+Salah Farah received the award for dying trying to fend off a terrorist attack.
+The Kenyan President, Uhuru Kenyatta, said Farah "...is a costly reminder that we all have a role to protecting our freedoms."

+Technology entrepreneur Njeri Rionge received the award for her contribution in entrepreneurship and women's empowerment.